asulibraries/islandora-repo/README.md

 - For the time being, I've set up separate security groups for each EC2 instance to allow inbound traffic on the required ports from various locations (such as ASU IPs and the other EC2 instances)
 - All 4 EC2 instances have static Elastic Block volumes associated with them (8GB each)
 - The webserver also has a related S3 bucket (asulibdev-islandora-bucket) which is currently being used for islandora_bagger to send preservation bags.
 It has a automatic rule to push to Glacier after 30 days of inactivity.
 - An RDS MYSQL instance has also been provisioned and connection is allowed to the webserver for the purpose of hosting the drupal database.
-It may be extended to host the gemini database and fedora database.
+It may be extended to host the gemini database, fedora database, matomo database.
 (The Riprap database is currently being integrated with the Drupal database).
+You can connect to the RDS instance from the webserver EC2 instance manually like `mysql -u drupal8 -p -h islandora-drupal.cvznsvixsvec.us-west-2.rds.amazonaws.com --port 3306`

 # Updating existing components
 ## Islandora modules